hackolade/docs/Studio/YugabyteDB.md

 There are six main constraints that are commonly used in PostgreSQL: NOT NULL, UNIQUE, PRIMARY, FOREIGN, CHECK, and DEFAULT. &nbsp;

 ## Partitioning

-YugabyteDB supports basic table partitioning.&nbsp; Partitioning refers to splitting what is logically one large table into smaller physical pieces.
-Partitioning can provide several benefits on the performance side.

 YugabyteDB [organizes data automatically](<https://docs.yugabyte.com/preview/explore/linear-scalability/sharding-data/> "target=\"\_blank\"") across nodes and splits user tables into multiple shards, called tablets using different possible strategies. &nbsp;